What is cyanosis?

 - Pneumonia – Inflammation or infection of the lungs.

-- Carbon monoxide poisoning – Carbon monoxide is a toxic gas which binds to hemoglobin in the lungs forming carboxyhemoglobin which prevents oxygen attaching to the hemoglobin.
+- Carbon monoxide poisoning – Carbon monoxide is a toxic gas that binds to hemoglobin in the lungs forming carboxyhemoglobin which prevents oxygen from attaching to the hemoglobin.

 - Hypoglycemia (low blood sugar).